eelfonik/dev-infra/docker.md

 - **docker debug**

-  - if a docker container cannot be lauched, normally you can use `docker logs containerID` to see what's going on. more [commands](https://medium.com/@pimterry/5-ways-to-debug-an-exploding-docker-container-4f729e2c0aa8).
+  - if a docker container cannot be lauched, normally you can use `docker logs containerID` to see what's going on. **More [commands](https://medium.com/@pimterry/5-ways-to-debug-an-exploding-docker-container-4f729e2c0aa8)**.
   - go and create a automated bash script like `docker.sh` to automatically rebuild image, then delete exiting container, and create a new one based on the newly built image.
 Then you can run it by `path/to/the/script.sh` (don't forget `chmod +x` it for once:) every time you have changed the image:

   ```bash